Software RAID on OpenBSD 4.8

 Important things to realize about this configuration:

-- / is not using RAID.
-The / partition is on wd0a and is copied byte-for-byte to wd1a every night by daily(8).
-Disk failure will not be handled transparently, but should be easily recoverable.
+wd0aand is copied byte-for-byte towd1aevery night by daily(8).
+Disk failure will not be handled transparently, but should be easily recoverable. - All other partitions (except swap) use Software RAID

-- By default, OpenBSD will attempt to use both swap partitions on wd0b and wd1b, which may not be what you want.
+- By default, OpenBSD will attempt to use both swap partitions on

-- installboot hard codes inode and block numbers and will need to be re-run if the file /boot changes — after an upgrade, for example.
+wd0bandwd1b, which may not be what you want. installboothard codes inode and block numbers and will need to be re-run if the file /boot changes – after an upgrade, for example.

 Updated step-by-step guide here.